makenotion/notion-sdk-js/examples/notion-task-github-pr-sync/README.md

 As you progress through the fields, pay close attention to enabling the following permissions:

-Capabilities > Content Capabilites > Read Content, Update Content, Insert Content.
+Capabilities > Content Capabilities > Read Content, Update Content, Insert Content.
 Capabilities > Comment Capabilities > Read Comments, Insert Comments

 These capabilities are required to write comments on your Notion Tasks.